 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term stay residents that saw functional improvements, such as with activities of daily living.
-Higher levels of performance with activities of daily living usually correlates with successful rehabilitation.
+This tells you the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
+High levels of independence with ADL's typically correlates with better rehabilitation services.

 Nearby Hospitals